 SOX Testing: How to Build a Well-Rounded Testing Program

-For publicly traded companies, SOX compliance testing represents a major activity every year — but just what is SOX compliance testing?
+For publicly traded companies, SOX compliance testing represents a major activity every year — but just what is SOX compliance testing, and what does it involve?
 If SOX is related to financial reporting, then what are SOX IT controls?
+How much testing should an organization perform before their annual SOX compliance audit?
 This article provides an overview of the SOX compliance testing process and a five-step checklist to build a SOX compliance testing program.

 What Is SOX Compliance Testing?

 Management and audit teams need to remember why SOX testing exists so we never forget the importance of internal controls.
 In the early 2000s, a series of corporate scandals came to light that destroyed the companies, wiped out stakeholders, and shook confidence in the US market.
-Companies like Enron, Worldcom, and Tycowere creating fraudulent financial reporting, and in some cases, they were enabled by their external audit teams at Arthur Andersen.
+Companies like Enron, Worldcom, and Tyco were producing fraudulent financial reporting, and in some cases, they were enabled by their external audit teams at Arthur Andersen.
 Enron was shifting assets in and out of its books to appear more profitable, Worldcom reclassified operating expenses as capital expenses to inflate revenues by $3 billion to hide their losses, and executives at Tyco were stealing millions from the company.
+Needless to say, this wreaked havoc on capital markets, retirement funds, and the employees of the company.

-The US government stepped in by drafting legislation called the Sarbanes-Oxley Act of 2002, named after the two senators who drafted the act.
-If you’ve wondered “what is SOX 404 testing”, this refers to Section 404 - Management Assessment of Internal Controls that requires companies to implement and test “an adequate internal control structure.”
+The US government stepped in by drafting and passing legislation called the Sarbanes-Oxley Act of 2002, named after the two senators who drafted the act.
+If you’ve wondered “what is SOX 404 testing,” this refers to SOX Section 404 – Management Assessment of Internal Controls which requires companies to implement and test “an adequate internal control structure.”
 Today, audit teams often use “SOX controls testing” and “SOX 404 testing” interchangeably.
+This same section also calls for an audit of management’s assertions by a public accounting firm.

 Another major part of the SOX Act is Section 302.
 Section 302 - Corporate Responsibility for Financial Reports is the part of the act that requires the CEO and CFO to take full responsibility for the company’s internal controls over financial reporting.
 Both Section 302 and 404 are included in the SOX Act to require companies to maintain strong internal controls related to financial reporting.